-Shrimp, celery, and cabbage are all great low-carb foods and also perfect for the South Beach Diet.
-Mayo is a limited food for South Beach, but as long as you use portion control, I would eat this for any phase of the South Beach Diet and it’s also great for most other types of low-carb eating plans.
+Shrimp, celery, and cabbage or lettuce are all great low-carb foods and also perfect for the original South Beach Diet.
+Mayo is a limited food for South Beach, but as long as you use portion control, I would eat Shrimp Salad Wraps for any phase of the South Beach Diet and it’s perfect other types of low-carb or Keto eating plans.

 Find More Recipes Like This One: